AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/openjdk-projects/kulla.md

 Download ```JLINE2``` from [Maven](http://mvnrepository.com/artifact/jline/jline), and set the environment variable ```JLINE2LIB``` to point to the downloaded jar file.

-To compile and run Kulla, see http://hg.openjdk.java.net/kulla/dev/langtools/file/4933dc482be7/repl/README.
+To compile and run Kulla, see http://hg.openjdk.java.net/kulla/dev/langtools/file/4933dc482be7/repl/README or download this [pom.xml](kulla-pom-xml.md) and place it in the ```$HOME/sources/kulla-dev/langtools/repl/``` folder.

 Other good guides to building Kulla from scratch, see this [JClarity's post](http://www.jclarity.com/2015/04/15/java-9-repl-getting-started-guide/) and [Arun Gupta's post](http://blog.arungupta.me/jdk9-repl-getting-started/).